General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Emphasis is primarily on the United States.
 Some materials are acquired for comparative law.

-Languages: The majority of materials acquired are English language.
+Most materials acquired are in English.
 Materials in other languages are selected to support specific research in consultation with the specialist in that area and language.

-Date of publication: Most material is current.
-Legal materials, for the most part, are only kept in the latest edition.
+Most material is current.
+Legal materials are, for the most part, only kept in the latest edition.

-Types of Materials: Materials are collected in all formats, with an emphasis on research monographs, academic journals, and online legal systems.
+Materials are collected in all formats, with an emphasis on research monographs, academic journals, and online legal systems.
 North American university press titles are received on approval, and other materials are selected individually.
 Normally, textbooks are not purchased.
 Subscriptions to journals are entered and maintained in consultation with faculty.
-Given the interdisciplinary nature of law and society, there is considerable consultation with other social sciences specialists for acquisition of materials and information sources.
+Given the interdisciplinary nature of research related to law and legal topics, there is considerable consultation with other social sciences specialists for acquisition of materials and information sources.
 The collection is also supported by a strong government information collection.
-UCSB Libraries are a selective depository library for U.S. federal government information, a full depository for California state government information, and selects materials from international governmental organizations, and selectively from foreign countries and other states of the United States.
+The Library is a selective depository library for U.S. federal government information and a complete depository for California state government information, and may also acquire materials from international governmental organizations and local governments.